 - If you want to publish something that is spiral-bound, such as a cookbook or journal, then Lulu is the best option, but it is only available with cream (not white) paper.

-- CreateSpace and Lulu both offer authors/publishers a low per-book price for buying copies of your own book, however with CreateSpace there are no bulk discounts.
+- KDP and Lulu both offer authors/publishers a low per-book price for buying copies of your own book, however with KDP there are no bulk discounts.
 So if you are planning to buy in bulk and sell to/through distributors, then you might be better off using Lulu, which has a bulk-discount structure.
 To be clear, KDP has a lower wholesale price for you, but it is the same per-book price whether you buy 1 book or 99.

 - Both portals are easy to use if you are uploading your own finished PDF files.
 They both also offer online tools and services, as well as professional assistance for a fee, but I have never used them so cannot advise about that.